YuleYule

 Process Sandbox

-When yule serve starts (without --no-sandbox), the server process is placed in a Windows Job Object with:
+When yule serve or yule run starts (without --no-sandbox), the process is placed in a platform-specific sandbox before the model is loaded.
+Even parsing and weight loading run inside the sandbox.

-• Memory limit — 32GB default, prevents runaway allocations
+• Memory limit — 32GB default via RLIMIT_AS simulation, prevents runaway allocations

 • No child spawningActiveProcessLimit = 1, the process can't fork or exec